AmiteshDTU/SSOMaj-SMOTE-SSOMin/README.md

 The citation of our paper is:

 [1] Susan, Seba, and Amitesh Kumar.
 "SSOMaj-SMOTE-SSOMin: Three-step intelligent pruning of majority and minority samples for learning from imbalanced datasets."
 Applied Soft Computing 78 (2019): 141-149.

+For Reading Free PDF, you can get it at: https://www.researchgate.net/publication/331217920_SSO_Maj_-SMOTE-SSO_Min_Three-step_intelligent_pruning_of_majority_and_minority_samples_for_learning_from_imbalanced_datasets

 To know more about imbalanced data, please follow this link: https://onlinelibrary.wiley.com/doi/full/10.1002/eng2.12298.
 The citation of this paper is: